tdhock/tdhock.github.io/_posts/2024-01-19-nc-parse-check-logs.md

 When using the nc package, we define a regex as a list.

 * Values in the list are concatenated to form the regex, and
-* names of list elements are used to define capture groups, and the names used in R code become the column names in the resulting data.
+* each named list element becomes a capture group, and the name used in R code becomes the column name in the resulting data table.

 We use the regex in the code below to parse the dependency types,